 Your letter of intent is a formal, professional document that should enclose your reason for making a written commitment to a school.
 This means you need to use an objective, straightforward tone to convince the admissions committee that you’re a dedicated candidate.
 However, that doesn’t mean you can’t reveal your personality – discuss your personal and professional experiences to convey individuality and passion.

-No doubt you will have included the most relevant details of your candidate profile in other documents like your personal statement and secondary essays.
-You should avoid mentioning anything you’ve already sufficiently covered in other parts of your application to avoid repetition.
+You should avoid mentioning anything you’ve already sufficiently covered in other parts of your application, like your personal statement and secondary essays, to avoid repetition.
 Your goal should be to accentuate pertinent details, specifically in terms of updates to your candidate profile.

 You aren’t begging for an acceptance in your letter of intent; these letters are designed to communicate your priorities, goals, and preferences as they relate to program choices.
 While your letter should be persuasive, you should let your experiences and objective facts about your profile do the convincing.
 Show enthusiasm, but don’t overdo it.